TouchDesigner/TouchEngine-Windows/README.md

 Loading begins immediately.

+During loading you may receive parameter event callbacks with the event TEParameterEventAdded for any parameters on the instance.

 An instance is loaded suspended.
 Once configured, resuming the instance will permit rendering (and start playback in TETimeInternal mode):

     if (result == TEResultSuccess)